What is a blockchain?

 By Anycoin Direct

+A blockchain is a chain of blocks all tied together that provides information to the individual blocks in order of creation so that all participants know their state.
 Lately, you can't avoid the term blockchain.
-It is in the news more often, due to the fact that major coins like Bitcoin are using it.
-In this lesson, you will learn what exactly a blockchain is and why it will become such an important technology for the future.
+It is in the news more often, due to the fact that major coins like Bitcoin and Ethereum use it.
+So what exactly is blockchain and why has it become so popular?
+You'll know exactly that after this lesson.

 Key indicators